 Across our footprint, we work alongside partners, educational institutions, and employers to expand options for obtaining and retaining a stable, high-quality job, including access to transportation, affordable housing, accommodations and benefits that enable people to consistently show up to work.
 We also know that small businesses and the jobs and wealth they create are crucial for building economic mobility in our region.

 We seek to help families take control of their financial future by empowering smart financial decision-making, building assets, and reducing the burden of debt.

 Some families may need short-term assistance or other resources to move from poverty to financial stability.
-In some cases, we provide direct assistance, but more often we support efforts that inform public and corporate policies to change the systems that can support greater economic stability for families and communities.
+In some cases, we provide direct assistance, but more often we support efforts that inform public and corporate policies that create lasting economic stability for families and communities.

 ECONOMIC MOBILITY

-We are investing in efforts to help working families obtain stable, high-quality jobs and take control of their financial future.
+We are investing in efforts to help working families obtain stable, high-guality jobs and take control of their financial future.

-Of the 20 most common occupations in TN, 70% pay less than \$20/hour
+Of the 20 most common occupations in TN, 70% pay less than \$20/hour.

-Chattanooga's median rent increased 30% since 2020, while the income level of the median renter only grew by about 13%. ${f}$
+Chattanooga's median rent increased 30% since 2020, while the income level of the median renter only grew by about 13%.